the-airbender/quill_html_editor/doc/quill-editor-controller-setup.md

 ### Quill Controller Methods

-As showin the getting started sample, please define a `QuillEditorController`
+As shown in the getting started sample, please define a `QuillEditorController`

 ```dart
   final QuillEditorController controller = QuillEditorController();